dpomykala/narvi-task/README.md

 ## Scaling the application up

-- If the number of new grouping tasks is a bottleneck, we can scale up the number of celery workers used for processing.
+- If the bottleneck is the number of new grouping tasks, we can scale up the number of celery workers used for processing.
-- If the processing of a single grouping task is also a problem (large number of names to be grouped) we can use a distributed system and microservices.
+- If the processing of a single grouping task is also a problem (large number of names to be grouped), we can use distributed microservices.
 - We can use a separate microservices for receiving input data (names) and splitting these names into batches (e.g. grouping by the first letter).
 - We can use something like Kafka to store batches of names in separate topics.